SEO

 The SEO section gathers the information that helps search engines (Google, Bing…) understand and index your store.
 A careful setup improves your visibility in organic results and therefore the free traffic to your site.

-Come here when you launch your store and want to submit it to Google, when you declare your site in Search Console and need the sitemap URL, when you want to write the text that appears below your store's link in Google results, or when you want to adjust the default description of your product pages for greater consistency.
+Come here when you launch your store and want to submit it to Google, when you connect your Google Search Console account to track your performance, or when you want to adjust the default title and description of your product pages for greater consistency.

 Your changes are saved in one go with Save at the top of the page, or discarded with Cancel.